tygq13/compiler/README.md

 # compiler
-To honour all the emotional hardship during the semester
+To honour all the emotional hardship in completing the projects